Greg Horne

-Gregory Lee Horne (born November 22, 1964) is a former professional American football punter in the National Football League (NFL).
+Gregory Lee Horne (born November 22, 1964) is an American former professional football punter in the National Football League (NFL).
 He played college football at the University of Arkansas.
+He was selected by the Cincinnati Bengals in the fifth round of the 1987 NFL draft.

 Horne was a punter for two seasons in the NFL, first with the Cincinnati Bengals (1987) and with the Cardinals in St. Louis (1987) and then in Phoenix (1988).
 His career punting average was 40.6 yards in 122 punts.

 He was the London Monarchs' punter in 1991, winning the first World Bowl.
 He played for Montreal Machine in 1992.